 A person licensed to practice medicine in the state where the service is provided.

 PLAN - THE PLAN

-Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company.
+HMO Montana, a health maintenance program, operated by Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation which arranges for the provisions of specified health services to Members.